shoplineos/shopline-sdk-go/README.md

   handle := "zwapptest" // replace your data accessToken := "" // replace your data

-  // 2. create client
+  // 2.
+Create the client instance
-  // use support to create client, it will regitster awares c := support.MustNewClient(appInstance, handle, accessToken) appInstance.Client = c
+  // Use the support library to create the client; it will register relevant handlers c := support.MustNewClient(appInstance, handle, accessToken) appInstance.Client = c

-  // 3. use client to call API
+  // 3.
+Use the client to call the API
   // 3.1 API request
   getProductCountAPIReq := &GetProductCountAPIReq{}
   shoplineReq := &client.ShopLineRequest{